LuckyHubsi/MediaLab_Krizzle/README.md

 ## Licensing and Contributions

 This project is not accepting public pull requests.
 You may fork the repository for personal or educational use only.
 Commercial redistribution is not permitted.
-FH is granted rights for academic and marketing use.
+The _University of Applied Sciences St. Pölten_ is granted rights for academic and marketing use.

 ## FAQ